Rushi21-kesh/C-Programming-Quiz-Game/README.md

-When you start the game you neend to enter your name and then show a questions if you answer correctly then it gives wining price and if you gives all answers correct then you shows a page which shows your a millinear also if you give wrong answer then it tell you your answer is wrong and your final wining amount.
+When you start the game you need to enter your name and then show a questions if you answer correctly then it gives wining price and if you gives all answers correct then you shows a page which shows you’re a millionaire also if you give wrong answer then it tell you your answer is wrong and your final wining amount.

 ## Wining amount according to questions:
       - Question 1 = 1000 /-